John Maitland, 1st Duke of Lauderdale: Restoration

-King's councillor
+King's counsellor

 From this time onwards he kept his hold upon the king, was lodged at Whitehall, was "never from the king's ear nor council", and maintained his position against his numerous adversaries by a crafty dexterity in dealing with men, a fearless unscrupulousness, and a robust strength of will, which overcame all opposition.
 Though a man of considerable learning and intellectual attainment, he was authoritarian and determined to implement the King's instructions.

 He abandoned Argyll to his fate, permitted, if he did not assist in, the restoration of episcopacy in Scotland, and after triumphing over all his opponents in Scotland drew into his own hands the whole administration of that kingdom, and proceeded to impose upon it the absolute supremacy of the crown in Kirk and state, restoring the nomination of the lords of the articles to the king and initiating severe measures against the Covenanters.
 In 1669 he was able to boast with truth that "the king is now master here in all causes and over all persons".